k-obrien/notes/firefox-config.md

         - Disable all options
     - Security
         - Deceptive Content and Dangerous Software Protection
-            - Enable `Block dangerous and deceptive content`
-            - Enable `Block dangerous downloads`
-            - Enable `Warn you about unwanted and uncommon software`
+            - Enable all options
     - Certificates
-        - Enable `Query OCSP responder servers to confirm the current validity of certificates`
+        - Enable all options
     - HTTPS-Only Mode
         - Select `Enable HTTPS-Only Mode in all windows`